Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

-\prettyref{lst:static_ipv4} presents a use of the \lstinline*static_cast* operator in the component \emph{Base}, in file \emph{ip\_address.cc} inside the method\emph{ }\lstinline*ParseV4*.
+\prettyref{lst:static_ipv4} presents an Assign Value case of the \lstinline*static_cast* operator in the component \emph{Base}, in file \emph{ip\_address.cc} inside the method\emph{ }\lstinline*ParseV4*.
 This method is used as part of the constructor for the class \lstinline+IPAddress+ to extract the IPv4 address from a string.
 The named cast operation in \prettyref{lst:static_ipv4} is part of a variable assignment.
 Although the \emph{source} and \emph{destination} identifiers are selected because they look different, we need to understand how they are used to assess whether a named cast is necessary here.
 We studied how the \emph{source} and \emph{destination} identifiers are used and found that the input string for \lstinline*ParseV4* is split in octets in order to be parsed and added to the IPv4 address.
-The \emph{source} identifier is \lstinline*next_octet* of type \lstinline*uint16_t* which represents one byte of the IPv4 address.
+The \emph{source} identifier is \lstinline*next_octet* of type \lstinline*uint16_t*, which represents one byte of the IPv4 address.
 The destination variable is \lstinline*address.bytes_* where \lstinline*bytes_* is a member of the class \lstinline*IPv4*.
 Specifically, it is an array of type \lstinline*array<uint8_t, 16>*.
 The array has the length 16 since \lstinline*IPAddress* can also have the IPv6 format.
+These identifiers are self-explanatory within the code, thus we consider them precise.
 The implementation of \lstinline*ParseV4* does not seem to be erroneous.
 However, the use of the \lstinline*static_cast* operator is unnecessary since the conversion from string to octets can be done using the built-in type transformation type.
 Developers can use functions such as \lstinline+sscanf+ to read parts of the formatted string and return directly the desired output.
-In fact, this is exactly what the developers did in later versions of the implementation: the \lstinline*ParseV4* function has now been refactored {[}\citeauthor{commit_ipadd} \citeyear{commit_ipadd}{]} and updated to use \lstinline+sscanf+.
+In fact, this is exactly what the developers did in later versions of the implementation: the \lstinline*ParseV4* function has now been refactored {[}\citeauthor{commit_ipadd} \citeyear{commit_ipadd}{]} and updated to use \lstinline+sscanf+. \\